NVIDIA-Omniverse/kit-app-template/README.md

 ![Kit Base Editor Image](readme-assets/kit_base_editor.png)

+The `-dev-bundle` or `-d` flag can be used to launch the application with the [Developer Bundle Extensions](readme-assets/additional-docs/developer_bundle_extensions.md).

 > **NOTE:** The initial startup may take 5 to 8 minutes as shaders compile for the first time.
 After initial shader compilation, startup time will reduce dramatically